June Marks Adopt a Shelter Cat Month

 Have all the basics on hand before your new arrival.
 Some suggestions…

-• ID tags, so a wandering kitty finds her way home in the event she strays.
+- ID tags are important, so a wandering kitty finds her way home in the event she strays.

 Around the House